marnen/staticmatic/README.markdown

     staticmatic build

-This will convert everything into a freshly generated `site/` folder.
+This will convert everything into a freshly generated `site/` folder, all ready to deploy!

-## Where do I put my files?

-Anywhere in your `src` folder.
-For example:

-- `src/js/classes/Player.coffee` will be converted into `site/js/classes/Player.js`.
-- `src/images/logo.png` will be directly copied into `site/images/logo.png`

-However, there are a few (useful) exceptions:

 ## Special Folders